Take a nice, deep breath...

 When meditators complete a practice, we give them encouragement, remind them of their goals and share some stats.

-I drew inspiration from video games that track quest progress and stats to illustrate the meditator's growth in their practice and have something to show for their efforts.
+I also drew inspiration from video games that track quest progress and stats to illustrate the meditator's growth in their practice and have something to show for their efforts.

 A phone displaying a list of podcasts, each with a thumbnail, title and description.
 On the right, there is a stack of UI elements including teachers, audio shorts and topics.

-Built around topics, we added short form video clips and audio-only streams to existing podcasts and teacher collections
+Built around topics, we added short form video clips and audio-only streams to existing podcasts and teacher collections.

 Three phones displaying a web-based quiz to identify what type of meditator you are and get you to sign-up.